Paul DeJong Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The Diamondbacks pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Diamondbacks have the 25th-ranked team ERA across all league pitching staffs (4.61).
+- The Diamondbacks' 4.67 team ERA ranks 25th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (121 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 123 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- Nelson makes the start for the Diamondbacks, his 21st of the season.
-He is 6-5 with a 4.82 ERA and 73 strikeouts in 106 1/3 innings pitched.
+- The Diamondbacks will send Kelly (9-4) to make his 17th start of the season as he goes for his 10th victory.
+He is 9-4 with a 3.41 ERA and 98 strikeouts in 95 2/3 innings pitched.

-- In his last appearance on Wednesday, the right-hander went seven innings against the Atlanta Braves, allowing two earned runs while surrendering three hits.
+- The right-hander last pitched on Saturday, June 24 against the San Francisco Giants, when he tossed five innings, allowing five earned runs while giving up 10 hits.

+- In 16 games this season, the 34-year-old has a 3.41 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .210 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.